mchav/dataframe/test_coverage.md

   - When the target function has the wrong type throw an error.
 DONE

 * derive
   - Applies function to given column and adds it to alias.
+DONE
   - When column doesn't exist throw an error.
+DONE

 * applyAtIndex
   - Applies function to row at index.